12 Jun 2017 Personalised Snack Plans for Team-based Sports Athletes

 Thye How Jie, another final year Nutrition student, shared “I personally feel that IMU BSc (Hons) Nutrition has prepared me well for this placement.
 The soft skills that we acquired throughout the semesters do come in handy.
 This experience prepares me better for the real world when I join the workforce.”

 This activity is organised to expose students to one of the areas of work for students graduating from the Nutrition programme, which is the field of Sport Nutrition.
-A Sport Nutritionist is trained to assess body composition and energy balance in the context of athletic performance and health.
-He/ She is able to advise athletes on optimal nutrition for exercise training, competition and recovery from exercise.
+A Sport Nutritionist is trained to assess body composition, hydration and energy balance in the context of athletic performance and use the information obtained to work with other sports scientist and provide advice according to the training/competition phases based on the periodisation plan .
+He/ She is able to advise athletes on optimal nutrition for performance in regards to nutrition for exercise training, competition and recovery from exercise.